Sharvin1106/BluetoothTracingApp/README.md

 ## Permissions

-On Android versions prior to Android 6.0, wallabag requires the following permissions:
+On Android versions, JomTrace requires the following permissions:
 - Bluetooth
 - Location (Android Policy, we dont collect/use you location details)
-- Read and write access to internal storage.

 ## Contributing